JuliaSmoothOptimizers/KnetNLPModels.jl/paper/paper.md

 test_accuracy = FluxNLPModels.accuracy(LeNetNLPModel)
 ```

-Finally, the `LeNetNLPModel` can be enhanced by using an LSR1 (or LBFGS) approximation of the Hessian, which can be fed to the `trunk` solver, a quadratic trust-region method with a backtracking line search.
-To incorporate the LSR1 approximation and `trunk` into the training process, you can modify the code as follows:
+To enhance the `LeNetNLPModel`, an `LSR1` (or `LBFGS`) approximation of the Hessian can be employed and fed into the `trunk` solver.
+The trunk solver utilizes a quadratic trust-region method with a backtracking line search.
+To integrate the LSR1 approximation and trunk into the training process, the code can be modified as outlined below:

 ```julia
 using NLPModelsModifiers # define also LBFGSModel